-The definition of plagiarism is copying or imitating the language, ideas, and thoughts of another writer and passing them off as the student's own original work.
+The definition of plagiarism is copying or imitating the language, ideas, and thoughts of another writer or Artificial Intelligence (AI) tool and passing them off as the student's own original work.
 Specific examples of plagiarism that will not be tolerated are:

-- Copying, paraphrasing, or summarizing another person's work without citing that source. - Using material, including photographs, from the internet or any other source and representing as the student's - own, even if he or she has changed some of the words. - Having someone else write the assignment or rephrase any portion of that assignment. - Directly copying or rephrasing student aids (Cliff Notes, for example), critical sources, or reference materials in part or whole without acknowledging those sources.
+• Copying, paraphrasing, or summarizing another person's work without citing that source.

+- Using material, including photographs, from the internet or any other source and representing as the student's own, even if he or she has changed some of the words. - Having someone else write the assignment or rephrase any portion of that assignment. - Directly copying or rephrasing student aids (Cliff Notes, for example), critical sources, or reference materials in part or whole without acknowledging those sources. - Using various AI tools such as but not limited to ChatGTP, GRP4, Llama 2, Human, AI + Human and submitting it as your own original work without citing.
+The acceptable limit of AI generated responses on any one given assignment is 20%.